ShivankKapoor/standbase-backend/README.md

 2. If the user has TOTP enabled, the response is `{ status: "totp_required", preAuthToken: "..." }` — the pre-auth token is valid for one TOTP attempt and expires quickly
 3. `POST /auth/totp/verify` with `{ preAuthToken, totpCode }` → `{ status: "ok", sessionToken: "..." }`
 4. If TOTP is not enabled, step 1 returns the session token directly
-5. Session tokens expire after 30 minutes and are bound to the originating IP
+5. Session tokens expire after 4 hours and are bound to the originating IP

 ## Project Structure